Building Service Contractors (BSC's) face many challenges when it comes to keeping their clients happy and growing their cleaning business.

 This is a tool for not only cleaning crews, as it can eliminate accidents on the job due to human error, but it can also help alleviate that stress for Building and Property Managers as well.

-Autonomous robotics solutions come fully equipped with fleet tracking capabilities.
-This innovative equipment is tracked through differing technology systems and end-users are given access to all of the data; from the exact route the machine follows, to the time it is deployed to clean each day, to any issues or obstacles it comes in contact with, even when the battery is low—anything to do with the equipment is tracked and stored in the Cloud.
+Many cleaning machines include or have the option to add on fleet management software, for example ICE Robotics intelligent cleaning equipment comes fully equipped with i-Synergy fleet management software.
+This innovative software tracks cleaning data and end-users are given access to all of the data; from the exact route the machine follows, to the time it is deployed to clean each day, to any issues or obstacles it comes in contact with, even when the battery is low—anything to do with the equipment is tracked and stored in the Cloud.

 This software can manage any number of machines—this is great for Building Service Contractor’s, managing multiple accounts, because Area Supervisors are then able to log into a database and view the use of all of robotics equipment they have deployed in the field.